ompl/omplapp/doc/markdown/installation.md

 - [Boost], version 1.44 or higher, and
 - [CMake], version 2.8.2 or higher.

+The build system includes a [number of options](buildOptions.html) that you can enable or disable.
 To be able to generate python bindings you need to install the [Python] library and header files.

 Finally, to use the GUI the following dependencies are required (in addition to the ones above):